DontEatThemCookies/esolang/Brainfuck 4 Humans/BF4H-SPEC.md

 are ignored. bf4h-style comments are mostly just to enhance readability, and the original BF style of commenting is still fully supported.
 */
+/* Also, comments must be separated from the comment markers, like this one. */ /*This is not a proper comment, instructions inside of this will be executed!*/

-/* Instructions in this line are ignored: right incr out */ But these instructions are not - inp out
+/* Instructions in this line are ignored: inp out */ But these instructions are not - inp out
 ```

 ## Instructions
-This table formally defines bf4h's instructions compared to their counterpart in the original BF:
+This section formally defines bf4h's instructions.

+This table shows directly-comparable bf4h instructions:
 | instruction                 	| bf4h  	| brainfuck 	| version |
 |-----------------------------	|-------	|-----------	|---------
 | move pointer left           	| left  	| <         	| 1.0